 Six Nations bonus points – we explain how the bonus-point system works in the championship

-While bonus points have been widely used in domestic club competitions as well as the World Cup and Rugby Championship for many years, they had been avoided in the Six Nations because a team could win all five games – a Grand Slam – but lose out on the title if another team won four games with a bonus point, and lost the other match by seven points or fewer, or achieved the four try bonus point.
+While bonus points have been widely used in domestic club competitions as well as the Rugby World Cup and Rugby Championship for many years, they had been avoided in the Six Nations because a team could win all five games – known as a Grand Slam – but lose out on the title if another team won four games with a bonus point, and lost the other match by seven points or fewer, or achieved the four try bonus point.

-A Grand Slam should obviously also result in a Six Nations title, so organisers solved this problem by awarding a team an additional three points should they win all five of their matches in the championship.
+A Grand Slam should obviously also result in a Six Nations title, so organisers solved this problem back in 2017 by awarding a team an additional three points should they win all five of their matches in the championship.
 Therefore, this ensures that a Grand Slam winning team would top the table with at least 23 points.

 So this is how points are awarded in the Six Nations: